-The law allows authorities to extend sentences after prisoners have completed their original sentence, and the government regularly used this provision.
-The 1975 State Protection Law allows authorities to order detention without charge or trial of anyone they believe is performing or might perform any act that endangers the sovereignty and security of the state or public peace and tranquility.
+The law allows authorities to extend sentences after prisoners complete their original sentence.
+The law allows authorities to order detention without charge or trial of anyone they believe is performing or might perform any act that endangers the sovereignty and security of the state or public peace and tranquility.
 The civilian government and the military continued to interpret these laws broadly and used them to detain activists, student leaders, farmers, journalists, political staff, and human rights defenders.

 e.
 Denial of Fair Public Trial

 The law calls for an independent judiciary, although there are also legal provisions that allow the government to manipulate the courts for political ends, and these provisions were sometimes used to deprive citizens of due process and the right to a fair trial, particularly with regards to the freedom of expression.
 Institutional corruption in the judicial system was a problem, and it sometimes appeared the judiciary was under the de facto control of the military or government.
 According to studies by civil society organizations, officials at all levels received extralegal payments at all stages in the legal process for purposes ranging from routine matters, such as access to a detainee in police custody to fixing the outcome of a case.
 The Office of the Supreme Court of the Union published a 2016 annual report on disciplinary actions taken against judges and court staff.
 Although no legal action was taken against judges for corruption, warnings were issued against 25 township court judges and 23 district court judges.